thiagocapuano/waves-documentation/en/smart-contracts/faq.md

 Neither of both, you don't have to have a node for deploying a SC.
 Nevertheless, for the dev i would recommend to use testnet.

+### 7. How can I create any interactive dApp?

+Smart contract in Waves can only answer 'yes' or 'no' for outgoing \(not incoming!\) transaction.